ufunapp (UFUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ufunapp Historical Price

-According to the latest data gathered on ufunapp live price page, the current price of ufunapp is 0USD.
-The circulating supply of ufunapp(UFUN) is 999.96M UFUN , giving it a market capitalization of $180.53K.
+According to the latest data gathered on ufunapp live price page, the current price of ufunapp is 0.00020221USD.
+The circulating supply of ufunapp(UFUN) is 999.96M UFUN , giving it a market capitalization of $202.40K.

 - 30 Days0.00%$ --$ 0.001086$ 0.000163